 USE OLD CHICKEN FEED BAGS TO FILL DRAFT HOLES

-Our biggest mistake was NOT having every hole in the coop filled.
-Overnight temperatures are the lowest they have been with this flock.
-Most frostbite occurs during the night.
+Our biggest mistake was not filling every hole in the coop.
+Overnight temperatures are the lowest they have been with this flock, and most frostbite occurs during the night.

-We save all our chicken food bags and have them sitting in a corner in the barn.
-It is amazing how thick these are.
-I used these bags and shoved them into holes and stapled them to the walls where any holes were.
-The cost to do this- Nothing.
+We save all our chicken food bags and have them sitting in a corner of the barn.
+It is incredible how thick these are.

-I’m not sure why I thought just covering their window last year was good enough- although the last year 2017 our winter was not as harsh.
+I’m not sure why I thought just covering their window last year was good enough- although the previous year, 2017, our winter was not as harsh.

 USE PLEXIGLASS TO INSULATE & LET SUN HEAT COOP

-We actually have two chicken coops.
-Before we moved out to the country I had my six chickens in the town living across the street from Walmart!
+We have two chicken coops.
+Before we moved out to the country, I had my six chickens in town, living across the street from Walmart!
 It was an adventure.
-My husband built that chicken coop and used Plexi Glass on the side.
-This allows light into the coop but then we don’t have to worry about insulating this in the winter.
+My husband built that chicken coop and used Plexiglass on the side.
+This allows light into the coop, but we don’t have to worry about insulating it in the winter.

 SALTWATER BOTTLE TO KEEP WATER FROM FREEZING

 I saw this idea floating around on Pinterest.
-We found a heated water bucket on the side of the road that surprisingly still works.
-Last year I would shovel a path from the barn down to the bucket and it worked fine.
+Surprisingly, we found a heated water bucket on the side of the road that still works.
+Last year, I shoveled a path from the barn down to the bucket, and it worked fine.

-This year it’s not happening.
-Too much snow and wind.
-So the water bucket is at the edge of the barn- but there is still snow up to it.
-That means some of our chickens are refusing to go to it.
+This year, it’s not happening.
+There is too much snow and wind.
+So the water bucket is at the edge of the barn, but there is still snow up to it.
+Unfortunately, some of our chickens refuse to go to it.

-We tried an old water bottle filled with a half salt water and half water.
-We made sure that the lid was tight and nothing was leaking from it.
+We tried an old water bottle filled with half saltwater and half water.
+We ensured that the lid was tight and that nothing was leaking.
 An excessive amount of salt can kill chickens.

-Then we filled our waterer up and it worked!
-Yet for the past week when the temperatures have been in the negatives the salt water wasn’t working.
+Then we filled our waterer, and it worked!
+Yet for the past week, when the temperatures have been in the negatives, the saltwater hasn’t worked.

-Update: if you have it in the budget and your temperature hit below freezing a lot I would splurge for the electric waterer.
-I got one finally this year.
+Update: I will splurge for the electric waterer if you have it in the budget and your temperature hits below freezing a lot.
+I finally got one this year.

-Our old barn has fallen down since first writing this post and we built a brand new barn and put a chicken coop inside.
-The drafts oh my are so much better.
+Our old barn has fallen since we first wrote this post, and we built a brand new barn and put a chicken coop inside.
+The drafts, oh my, are so much better.

 RED PEPPER FLAKES